likicv/usysml-test-cases/test_cases.md

 ## Comments

-Several syntactical forms of Part element are illustrated in the above example:
+Several syntactical forms of Part element are illustrated in the above
+example:

-1. `part parking_space;` — Part without multiplicity, without body, and without type specified.
+1. `part parking_space;` — Part without multiplicity, without body,
+and without type specified.
-2. `part vehicle_shed[4];` — Part with multiplicity, without body, and without type specified.
+2. `part vehicle_shed[4];` — Part with multiplicity, without body,
+and without type specified.
-3. `part repair_shop[2] { ... }` — Part with multiplicity, with body, and
+3. `part repair_shop[2] { ... }` — Part with multiplicity, with body,
-   without type specified.
+and without type specified.
-4. `part test_vehicle:Vehicle;` — Part without multiplicity, without body, and type specified.
+4. `part test_vehicle:Vehicle;` — Part without multiplicity, without
+body, and type specified.
-5. `part vehicle:Vehicle { ... }` — Part without multiplicity, with body, and
+5. `part vehicle:Vehicle { ... }` — Part without multiplicity, with
-   with type specified.
+body, and with type specified.
-6. `part a:WheelAxle[2];` — Part with multiplicity, without body, and with type specified.
+6. `part a:WheelAxle[2];` — Part with multiplicity, without body,
+and with type specified.
-7. `part w:Wheel[4] { ... }` — Part with multiplicity, with body, and with type
+7. `part w:Wheel[4] { ... }` — Part with multiplicity, with body,
-   specified.
+and with type specified.

 When a `Part` element has a specified type, the type must be a defined `PartDef` element as per Test Case #0004.

 ## Rules/constraints

 An implementation of `part` and `part def` SysMLv2 keywords must support all seven syntactical forms shown in this Test Case.

-# Test Case #0006: Namespace search rules
+# Test Case #0006: Namespace search rules (spiral 1)

 ## Description